revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Initiative Modifiers

 **Dexterity:** Dexterity no longer modifies the initiative roll.
-The Bard's _Jack of all Trades_ ability also not long affects initiative rolls.
+The Bard's _Jack of all Trades_ ability also no longer affects initiative rolls.
 The _Alert_ feat allows you to roll your initiative dice with Advantage.

 **Bonuses or Penalties:** Though this system does not apply a creature’s Dexterity modifier to its initiative rolls, other effects can alter initiative.
 If an effect grants you a bonus to your initiative, such as the Alert feat, reduce the size of one die you roll for initiative by one size, so that a d6 becomes a d4, a d4 becomes a d3, and so on.
 In the case of a penalty to your initiative, you apply the reverse process, increasing the size of one die rolled instead.

 **Advantage or Disadvantage:** If an effect would grant you advantage or disadvantage on your initiative roll under the standard system, you apply that to the largest initiative die you roll (or to one of those initiative dice if you roll more than one of the same type).
 Roll the initiative die twice, using the lowest roll if you have advantage or the highest roll if you have disadvantage.